 The Senate voted to overturn a rule which permits pension managers to consider ESG factors when making investments last week.
 The President previously started he supports the rule and would veto the action.
 This is the latest controversy surrounding the well known investment considerations despite the fact that they are at best not well defined and are viewed by many as vague and open ended.

 Be careful, be safe this week.

 SEC Enforcement – Filed and settled actions

-Last week the Commission filed 5 civil injunctive actions and 1 administrative actions, exclusive of 12j, tag-a-long and other similar proceeding.
+During the last week the Commission filed 6 new civil injunctive actions and 3 new administrative proceedings, exclusive of 12j, default, conflicts (which are included in tabulating the number of cases), tag-a-long and other similar proceedings.

 SARs: In the Matter of Cambria Capital, LLC, Civil Action No. 3-21319 (March 2, 2023) is a proceeding which names the dual registered broker-dealer/investment advisor as a Respondent.
 The firm specialized in assisting clients liquidating holdings in microcap securities.
 Over a period of two years, beginning in March 2017, the firm repeatedly failed to file SARs when faced with red flags.
 Those included suspicious activities such as the liquidation of large amounts of microcap stock followed by the immediate transfer out of the funds.
 The Order alleges violations of Exchange Act Section 17(a) and Rule 17a-8.
 Respondent resolved the charges, consenting to the entry of a cease-and-desist order bae on the provisions cited in the Order and a censure.
 The firm also agreed to pay a civil penalty of $100,000